antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 MVC (Model-View-Controller) is one of the most well-known and least understood decomposition patterns.

 Initially it was used in "fat" client applications.
-Model, View, and Controller in such applications were all loaded in memory, and could interact immediately:
+Model, View, and Controller in such applications were all loaded in memory, and could interact immediately.
+Important thing about MVC was that all three components were completely decoupled and every component knows about only one other component: Controller knows about Model, Model knows about View, View declares user actions that trigger Controller Actions.

 ![MVC on fat clients](/images/MVC_fat_client.png)

-Here Action updates Model, and View is re-rendered immediately because it observes the state of the Model.
+This is how original (correct) MVC interaction in fat clients works:
+* User clicks on button in UI, which triggers Controller action
+* Controller action triggers some business logic on model Model, Model changes it's state
+* Since View *observes* Model, it's automatically rerendered
+* User sees new UI

 Later MVC was adopted for web applications.
 Some of the HTTP implementations were completely wrong: